spensation/spensation.github.io/_posts/2018-01-03-manipulating_the_dom.markdown

 Now, how do I do that again?

 In this instance, I chose to use HandleBars, even though as I understand it, I may never look at HandleBars again after I learn React.
-By invoking the prototype functionality native to JavaScript, I could I could create an instance of a task that would be populated by the data placed in a task-template that I would have to generate in my house_chores (the parent of my task list) view page.
+By invoking the prototype functionality native to JavaScript, I could I could create an instance of a task that would be populated by the data placed in a HandleBars task-template that I would have to generate in my house_chores (the parent of my task list) view page.
 The template looks like this:

 ```